-An important step in the process of becoming a nurse, the National Council Licensure Exam for Registered Nurses (NCLEX-RN) measures a candidate’s minimum competency required to provide safe and effective nursing care to their patients.
+An important step in the process of becoming a nurse, the National Council Licensure Exam for Registered Nurses (NCLEX-RN®) measures whether a candidate has the minimum competency required to provide safe and effective nursing care to patients.
 It’s required for all candidates hoping to become licensed to practice nursing.

 Click the “Start Test” button above to take a free NCLEX-RN practice test!